Jeanette Winterson: “Books and doors are the same thing. You open them, and you go through into another world”.

 Phonics

 ‘In order to become a reader, a child needs to be able to gain access to meaning from printed symbols.’
 (Goswami, 2005, p.
-273) High quality phonics teaching secures the crucial skills of word recognition that enable children to read fluenty and automatically.
-Once children are fluent readers, they are able to concentrate on the meaning of a text – reading to learn, rather than learning to read.
+273) High quality phonics teaching secures the crucial skills of decoding and word recognition that enable children to read with accuracy and automaticity.
+Once children are fluent decoders, they are able to concentrate on the meaning of a text – reading to learn, rather than learning to read.
 High quality phonics teaching also contributes to the development of confident, independent spellers.
 Spelling is an essential skill for our children to develop if they are to become effective, independent and accurate writers.

 The teaching of phonics at Marton Manor Primary School follows the teaching sequence set out the Sounds-Write programme.
 Sounds~Write is a quality first phonics programme that offers the classroom teacher an instructional method that works because it is a structured, multi-sensory, incremental and co-ordinated approach to teaching children to read and spell.